tytydraco/yessleep/out/This_journal_was_discovered_in_a_national_forest_Can_you_help_identify_the_author.md

 To make matters worse, that shitty little wooden bridge was gone when I got back to the stream.
 I know I was in the right place because the log pilings in the stream are still poking out of the water.

 I’m going to have to swim or wade across.
-I hope I may it.
+I hope I make it.
 What other option do I have?

 God help me,